luca-scr/GMMBasketShotCharts/README.md

 The method is described in the paper:

-Scrucca L., Karlis D. (2024) A model-based approach to shot charts estimation in basketball.
-Under review. arXiv pre-print available at https://arxiv.org/abs/2405.01182
+Scrucca L., Karlis D. (2025) A model-based approach to shot charts estimation in basketball.
+Computational Statistics. https://doi.org/10.1007/s00180-025-01599-1

 ## Installation